mdditt2000/kubernetes-1-19/cis 2.2.2/ipam/README.md

 ## Setup Options

-CIS 2.2.3 provides two options for using the F5 IPAM controller
+CIS 2.2.3 provides the following options for using the F5 IPAM controller

 * First option is defining the CIDR network label in the virtualserver CRD which maps to the IP-Range
 * Second option is only defining the hostname in the virtualserver CRD which maps to the IPAM CRD